Reading Rosa Luxemburg: Global Capitalism and the Contemporary World

 New York, NY 10016

 Contemporary globalization marks an age where the “world is flat,” to quote an international best seller.
 A world of global competition and the ever-growing integration of economies through the free movement of goods, capital, technology, and labor.
 Yet nearly a century earlier, Rosa Luxemburg had already theorized and recorded a global form of capitalism, a massive augmentation of Karl Marx’s original critique of capital with an understanding of how imperialism and colonialism are fundamentally internal and necessary for the perpetuation of a capitalist economy.
 Sometimes better known for her political work and writings, Luxemburg’s actual scholarly specialization was in political economy, and The Accumulation of Capital is her magnum opus, one of the first major attempts at truly coming to terms with the functioning of global capital.
-In recent decades, foreign policy in the U.S. (and in OECD-member countries, more generally) has favored political regimes and leaders that have implemented a complete privatization and deregulation of their economies, allowing American corporate multinationals to be present in those foreign markets.
+In recent decades, the U.S. has favored political regimes and leaders that have privatized and deregulated their economies, allowing corporate multinationals access to foreign markets.
 Financial markets have also become fully globalized.
-How should we understand these recent developments in the light of Luxemburg’s observations from the early twentieth century?
+How should we understand these recent developments in the light of Luxemburg’s observations from the early 20th century?
 What has changed between Luxemburg’s day and our own?
 What drives the expansion of capital and the conquest of foreign markets?

 Course ScheduleWednesday, 6:30-9:30pm

 November 13 — December 11, 2019